Why do I need asset allocation?

 As an example, here are some categories typically found in retirement investing plans, sorted by relative risk:

 Growth funds primarily invest in stocks of growing companies with the potential for above-average gains.
 The prices of these stocks may have higher highs and lower lows from day to day.

-Equity-income funds invest primarily in dividend stocks as well as bonds, which also provide income.
+Equity income funds invest primarily in dividend stocks as well as bonds.
 These funds tend to produce lower returns compared to growth funds when the stock market is on the rise.
 But the income that comes from investing in solid companies can soften the impact when the market falls.

 Balanced funds typically invest in a combination of stocks, bonds and cash to balance the goals of growth, preservation and income.